kshaa/concourse-droplet/README.md

 # Todo
 * Set up a domain for the droplet
 * Set up the Concourse Postgresql container to use the persistent volume
-* Create Makefile w/ shortcut to automatically destroy all concourse infrastructure except the persistent volume
 * Move docker-ce from 'test' version to 'stable', when it's released in `/deploy/chef/app-cookbook/recipes/docker.rb`